robor-systems/agoric-card-store/README.md

 ## Using the Dapp

 1. `yarn start` will open a page at http://127.0.0.1:3001.
+2. Follow the detail in the popup to connect to wallet.
-3. A window for your wallet should open.
+3. `agoric open` will open a window for your wallet.
-4. Under "Dapps" in the wallet, enable the CardStore Dapp.
+4. On accepting dapp connection nfts for sale should appear in primary marketplace.
 5. Now you should be able to click on a card to make an offer to buy it.
-6. Approve the offer in your wallet
+6. Approve the offer in your wallet.
 7. View the card in your wallet.

 ![Card Store](./readme-assets/card-store.png)

 To learn more about how to build Agoric Dapps, please see the [Dapp Guide](https://agoric.com/documentation/dapps/).

-See the [Dapp Deployment Guide](https://github.com/Agoric/agoric-sdk/wiki/Dapp-Deployment-Guide) for how to deploy this Dapp on a public website, such as https://cardstore.testnet.agoric.com/
+To See the [Dapp Multi User Guide](https://agoric.com/documentation/guides/agoric-cli/starting-multiuser-dapps.html#example) for how to deploy this Dapp on a testnet and experience this dapp with multi user.